 In this type of collaboration, USAID and the private sector co-create and co-design the response to a development challenge.
 In Kenya, USAID worked with Equity Bank to design the Wings to Fly partnership, focusing on scholarships for academically-gifted students who could not afford their school fees.
 USAID had an existing scholarship program in Kenya before the collaboration with Equity Bank began.
 Equity Bank was able to help jointly re-design the program to better meet the needs of students.

 In private sector-led collaborations, USAID serves as a facilitator or risk mitigator to find solutions to market or corporate challenges, such as improving technical skills and developing a professional workforce.
 For example, the Higher Engineering Education Alliance Program (HEEAP) is modernizing the top engineering and technical vocational universities in Vietnam.
 In 2010, USAID was a founding partner of HEEAP, along with Intel Corporation, who needed more qualified engineers for its operations in Vietnam.
 Intel put its efforts into improving computer science instruction at the university level by designing innovative and effective curriculum.
 Eventually, other private sector companies joined the partnership because they saw the value in better-skilled engineering graduates.
 USAID remains involved, but HEEAP is now led by private sector partners.

 Still Have Questions?

-If you want to develop a private sector engagement plan or a specific partnership, build your team and please get in touch with the E3/ED Senior Advisor for Private Sector Engagement, Lisa Blonder, and your Mission or Office’s PSE point of contact.
+If you want to develop a private sector engagement plan or a specific partnership, build your team and please get in touch with the DDI/EDU Senior Advisor for Private Sector Engagement, Lisa Blonder, and your Mission or Center’s PSE point of contact.
 USAID’s PSE network and resources are here to help support your efforts.